+5.4.3 Modification Inquiry Process.

-.4.
-Prior to making any modification other than those specifically permitted by Sections 4.4.1, 4.4.2, and 4.4.5, Interconnection Customer may first request that Transmission Provider evaluate whether such modification is a Material Modification.
+Prior to making any modification other than those specifically permitted by Sections 5.4.1, 5.4.2, 5.4.3, and 5.4.6, Interconnection Customer may first request that Transmission Provider evaluate whether such modification is a Material Modification.
 In response to Interconnection Customer's request, Transmission Provider shall evaluate the proposed modifications prior to making them and inform Interconnection Customer in writing of whether the modifications would constitute a Material Modification.
-Any change to the Point of Interconnection, except those deemed acceptable under Sections 4.4.1, ., . or so allowed elsewhere, shall constitute a Material Modification.
+Any change to the Point of Interconnection, except those deemed acceptable under Sections 5.4.1, 5.4.2, 9.2, 10.7 or so allowed elsewhere, shall constitute a Material Modification.
 Interconnection Customer may then withdraw the proposed modification or proceed with a new Interconnection Request for such modification.

-.4.
-Technological Change Procedure.
+5.4.4 Technological Change Procedure.